haiiliin/abqpy/CONTRIBUTING.md

 Keep an open mind!
 Improving documentation, bug triaging, or writing tutorials are all examples of helpful contributions that mean less work for you.

 abqpy is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Elasticsearch itself.
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into abqpy itself.

 Again, defining this up front means less work for you.
 If someone ignores your guide and submits something you don’t want, you can simply close it and point to your policy.

-Please, don't use the issue tracker for [support questions].
-Check whether the #pocoo IRC channel on Freenode can help with your issue.
-If your problem is not strictly Werkzeug or Flask specific, #python is generally more active.
-Stack Overflow is also worth considering.

 # Ground Rules
 This includes not just how to communicate with others (being respectful, considerate, etc) but also technical responsibilities (importance of testing, project dependencies, etc).
 Mention and link to your code of conduct, if you have one.

 * Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac, Debian & Ubuntu Linux.
-* Ensure that code that goes into core meets all requirements in this checklist: https://gist.github.com/audreyr/4feef90445b9680475f2
 * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 * Don't add any classes to the codebase unless absolutely needed.
 Err on the side of using functions.
 * Keep feature versions as small as possible, preferably one new feature per version.